redwoodjs/redwoodjs-com-archive/docs/authentication.md

 The following values are available from the `useAuth` hook:

-- async `logIn()`: Differs based on the client library, with Netlify Identity a pop-up is shown, and with Auth0 the user is redirected
+- async `logIn(options)`: Differs based on the client library, with Netlify Identity a pop-up is shown, and with Auth0 the user is redirected.
+Options are passed to the client.
-- async `logOut()`: Log out the current user
+- async `logOut(options)`: Log out the current user.
+Options are passed to the client.
-- `currentUser`: an object containing information about the current user as set on the `api` side, or `null` if the user is not authenticated
+- `currentUser`: An object containing information about the current user as set on the `api` side, or `null` if the user is not authenticated.
-- `userMetadata`: an object containing the user's metadata (or profile information) fetched directly from an instance of the auth provider client, or `null` if the user is not authenticated
+- `userMetadata`: An object containing the user's metadata (or profile information) fetched directly from an instance of the auth provider client, or `null` if the user is not authenticated.
 - async `reauthenticate()`: Refetch the authentication data and populate the state.
-- async `getToken()`: returns a jwt
+- async `getToken()`: Returns a JWT.
-- `client`: Access the instance of the client which you passed into `AuthProvider`
+- `client`: Access the instance of the client which you passed into `AuthProvider`.
-- `isAuthenticated`: used to determine if the current user has authenticated
+- `isAuthenticated`: Determines if the current user has authenticated.
-- `hasRole`: used to determine if the current user is assigned a role
+- `hasRole(role)`: Determines if the current user is assigned a role like `"admin"` or assigned to any of the roles in a list such as `['editor', 'author']`.
-- `loading`: The auth state is restored asynchronously when the user visits the site for the first time, use this to determine if you have the correct state
+- `loading`: The auth state is restored asynchronously when the user visits the site for the first time, use this to determine if you have the correct state.

 ## Usage in Redwood